View selection in multi-view stacking: Choosing the meta-learner: Gene expression application

 \subsection{Results}

 The results of applying MVS with the seven different meta-learners to the colitis data can be observed in Table \ref{tab:colitis}.
 In terms of raw test accuracy the nonnegative lasso is the best performing meta-learner, followed by the nonnegative elastic net and the nonnegative adaptive lasso.
 In terms of AUC and H, the best performing meta-learners are the elastic net and ridge regression.
 However, the elastic net selects on average almost 4 times as many views as the lasso, and nonnegative ridge regression selects on average almost 13 times as many views, and both have lower raw test accuracy than the lasso.
 Since feature selection often comes at a cost in terms of stability \citep{Xu2012}, it is to be expected that view selection stability ($\hat{\Phi}$) is higher for meta-learners that select more views.
 The results of two meta-learners do not align with this pattern, namely those for the interpolating predictor and NNFS.
 The interpolating predictor is very dense but has lower stability than several sparse models, while NNFS is less sparse than stability selection and also less stable.
+Note that we mean sparsity in terms of the number of selected views, but this corresponds to sparsity in terms of the number of selected features (see Appendix \ref{sect:view_sizes}, Table \ref{tab:features}).
 The results for the breast cancer data can be observed in Table \ref{tab:breast_cancer}.
 The interpolating predictor and the lasso are the best performing meta-learners in terms of all three classification measures, with the interpolating predictor having higher test accuracy and H, and the lasso having higher AUC.
 However, the interpolating predictor selects over 80 times as many views as the lasso, and is less stable.
 Again, the interpolating predictor and NNFS do not align with the pattern that less sparsity is associated with higher stability.

 \FloatBarrier

 \FloatBarrier